 A

-A/B Testing: This is an online marketing testing technique, testing one variable at a time to see which is more effective.
+A/B Testing: This is an online marketing technique, testing one variable at a time to determine the more effective.

 Account-Based Marketing (ABM): the process of creating and maintaining a strategic relationship between a marketer and the influencers who control buying decisions within an organization.
-The main goal of this marketing strategy is to increase the visibility of your business to ensure that it’s top-of-mind for key B2B buying criteria.
+This marketing strategy’s primary goal is to increase your business’s visibility to ensure it’s top-of-mind for critical B2B buying criteria.

 Acquisition: Refers to the point in time when a visitor to a website becomes a qualified lead or customer.